 4. Set an Appointment Policy

 Your VA can either create an appointment policy for you or enforce the one you already have.
 This will specify the maximum number of appointments you can have each day (or week) and include a procedure for confirming appointments.

 Find your virtual assistant for scheduling through MYVA360.
 In addition to scheduling appointments, our general VAs send reminders, follow up with clients after meetings, and make travel bookings.
-Sign up now and you’ll receive a special 5-percent discount on our scheduling assistant services.
+Schedule a consultation and receive a 10-percent discount on our services.